 By David Stone

-No guarantee the experience would be pleasant; in fact, you could probably take for granted that mostly it wouldn’t be.
+There’s no guarantee of a pleasant experience; in fact, you could probably take for granted that mostly it wouldn’t be.

-Picasso was one of the most brilliantly creative artists who ever lived.
-From cubism to modernism, he was there at the creation of movements that might never have gotten off the ground if not energized by his talents.
+Picasso was one of the most brilliantly original artists .
+From cubism to modernism, he was knee-deep at the creation of movements that might never have gotten far off the ground, if not energized by his talents.

 Pick out any painting by Georges Braque, Picasso’s co-inventor of cubism.

-What the pair did was create images on canvas that showed viewers what an object looked like from multiple angles and dimensions, all coalesced on a flat surface.
-When they could just as easily have painted flowers in a pretty glass jar.
+What he did, in partnership with Picasso, was create images on canvas that showed viewers what an object looked like from multiple angles and dimensions, coalesced on a flat surface.
+They could just as easily have painted flowers in a pretty glass jar, but they didn’t.

 Pablo Picasso amazed, showing us the world in way we would never otherwise conceive it, expanding our awareness by altering space and time.

-But for me, what really blew the lid off was when Picasso began slicing and dicing human psyches as if they were banjos and clown costumes.
-Not only did he aspire to give us a fuller picture on a single canvas, he did it with raw, honest insight into what makes each of us different from every other.
+What blew the lid off was when Picasso began slicing and dicing human psyches as if they were banjos and clown costumes.
+Not only did he aspire to give us a fuller picture on a single canvas, he did it with raw insight into what makes each of us different.

 First, Marie Therese saw herself, then Pablo Picasso’s Cat went to the mirror…